PasaLab/MR-Course-Assignments/How-To.md

 ## 12. Watch the PR and response from bots & collaborators
 Sometimes, there may be some problems with your changes such as code style, watch the PR until it is merged.

-## 13. Provide your Pull Request url to the teaching assistants
+## 13. Report your PR link after merged

 When your pull request is **merged** (not *open*) into the origin project, it means your changes are accepted.

 Congratulations, you have been one contributor of [Alluxio](https://github.com/Alluxio/alluxio) !

-Don't forget to send your PR url to the teaching assistants.
+Don't forget to report your PR url.
 The PR url looks like `https://github.com/Alluxio/alluxio/pull/6982`

+Please report your PR url [here](https://github.com/PasaLab/MR-Course-Assignments/issues/new), with title format {{ YOUR PR URL HERE }}, and fill your NJUID in the textarea, thank your for your corporation.

 *Your NJUID is also required to locate the related issue.*